PERSUE-Lab-ASU/cse467/_modules/modules.md

 :	Introduction and overview of the course

 Aug 27
-:	Taxonomy of privacy harms + Project discussion: [Optional reading](https://scholarship.law.upenn.edu/penn_law_review/vol154/iss3/1/)
+:	Taxonomy of privacy harms + Project discussion

 Sep 01
 :	**No class (Labor day)**{: .label .label-purple }